 The monitoring of the procurement procedure, announced by the Road Infrastructure Agency with Decision no. 115/17.10.2017 will comprise all stages of the tender from the preparation, through offers assessment and selection of contractors, to the implementation phase.

 * In 2019 the Directorate-General for Regional and Urban Policy of the European Commission (DG REGIO) decided to extend the implementation of the initiative by another two years, to December 2021.
+Transparency International – Bulgaria team intends monitoring of the procedure until the end of construction.

 The “Increasing Integrity through Advocacy: Counteracting Corruption in Public Contracting” project is a three year initiative of Transparency International – Bulgaria, which was implemented in 2011 – 2014.
 It was funded by the Integrity Initiative of the World Bank and Siemens.
 The Integrity Initiative provides support to organizations worldwide that are active in the fight against corruption and fraud through Collective Action, education and training.